by Tim Bachmann published on last updated on

 - Logitech c920 is my reliable webcam.
 I got it a year before the pandemic (thankfully!) and I am quite happy with it.

-- Ultimate Hacking Keyboard This is my first real mechanical keyboard.
+- At work I use the Ultimate Hacking Keyboard This is my first real mechanical keyboard.
 I really like the split keyboard layout which makes typing much more ergonomic in my opinion.
 I use MX Brown switches.

 - The Logitech MX Master 3 mouse is the newest addition to my gear, and the first wireless mouse I own.
 I was sceptical about the battery duration at first but it really is not an issue for me.